An old-fashioned fireplace isn’t only an inefficient heating source, it also can create high levels of smoke inside and outside your home.

 This prefabricated convection heater slides into your existing fireplace — prefab or masonry.
 Instead of loading logs, you pour in pellets — rabbit-food-sized bits of compressed, recycled wood waste and other renewable substances.

-Like a wood-burning insert, a pellet insert is a sealed combustion box with a partially glass front door, and is surrounded by a decorative flange.
+Just like the wood insert, a pellet insert is a sealed combustion box with a partially glass front door, and is surrounded by a decorative flange.
 It vents through your existing masonry chimney.
 To operate the system, buy a bag of pellets, pour it in, press a button, and have fire.
 On some, you just set the thermostat and let the stove do the rest.

 Unlike a wood-burning insert, pellet stoves need electricity — to start the fire, operate the blowers, run the auger feeding the pellets to the burn pot, and run the computer board monitoring the system.